sverch/shaunverch.com/_drafts/pay-government-software-engineers-more.markdown

 ---
 I've spent a little over three years working in the federal government as a software engineer on an intervention team.
 I learned a lot in that time, and wanted to share one opinion that I came away with, and explain how I got there.

-The audience of this post is not people in civic tech, but rather people who are less familiar with these ideas.
+The audience of this post is not people in civic tech (government or non profit style work), but rather people who are less familiar with these ideas.
 I believe that the scope of what civic tech can accomplish is defined by political realities and public perception, so I've been thinking a lot more about those things recently.

 ## Part 1: Being A Government Employee Doesn't Pay Well